About

 Qin Qin was named a 40 under 40: Most Influential Asian Australian.
 She is now a librarian and regular interviewer/speaker.
 She lives in Canberra with her partner James and dog Oprah and her life mission is to live consciously on her own terms.

-For updates and reflections, visit her newsletter.
+For updates and reflections, visit or subscribe to her Substack newsletter.

 Writing